ONS-OpenData/cmd-databaker-utils/README.md

 `writetechnicalCSV("Output.csv", conversionSegments)`

-with:
+with either:

-`v4Writer("Output.csv", conversionSegments)`
+`v4Writer("Output.csv", conversionSegments)` to write a v4 structured CSV.

-you can also use the asFrame keyword to write the v4 to a new dataframe if further processing is required).

-`myNewDataFrame = v4Writer("Output.csv", conversionSegments, asFrame=True)`
+or

+`df = v4ToDataFrame(conversionSegments)` to return a v4 structured dataframe (df) for further processing.

+#### 1.1 Creating Observation Level Data

+You can also specify dimensions to become observation level data (the additional columns denoted by the cumber in column A) by passing in an `obsData=` keyword list.

+Example using v4Writer - assuming you want "Measure" as an additional column.

+`v4Writer("Output.csv", conversionSegments, obsData=["Measure")`

+the `obsData=` keyword also works for v4ToDataFrame

 ---

-## Utility - Create Neo4J Graph Codelists from V4 files
+## 2. Utility - Create Neo4J Graph Codelists from V4 files

 Used to generate .cypher files for loading codelists into a Neo4J graph database.